Code-Institute-Submissions/CobraKai/README.md

 # Testing UX

+I have checked off each of my user stories to ensure I have made my website suitable for all users needs and wants.

 As a new customer:
 1. I want to read information on the type of karate learnt as this company
    * Index page has information on what karate is, what is expected and the benefits.